Welcome to our Practice

 At Pilot Point Dentistry, we have been serving the dental needs of our friends and neighbors in North Texas for over 25 years.
 Dr. James Bartee purchased the practice in 2016 and now is the sole dentist in the office.
 We place a strong emphasis on your comfort and on creating a pain-free experience.
 Everyone in our office enjoys seeing the entire family from kids to grandparents.
 We incorporate technology including digital x-rays, intraoral cameras and laser dentistry to provide state of the art dental care for your family.

-James, Paige, Jude, and Penelope Bartee
+James, Paige, Jude, Penelope and Wilson Bartee

 James Bartee, DDS